 Follow these tips to prevent dehydration and reduce symptoms while you recover:

-- Clear liquids.
+- Drink clear liquids.
 Drink plenty of clear liquids, including water, clear sodas and broths, gelatin, and juices.
 Avoid apple and pear juices, caffeine, and alcohol.

 - Avoid certain foods.
 Dairy products, fatty foods, high-fiber foods or highly seasoned foods can make symptoms worse.